Working with WorkspaceArray in Engee

 .

-A block To Workspace writes data from the model to a variable of WorkspaceArray
+Block To Workspace writes data from the model to a variable of type WorkspaceArray

-type in the Engee workspace.
-The variable name is specified by the Variable name parameters.
+in the workspace Engee.
+The variable name is set by the Variable name parameter.
 Only numeric data (scalar and arrays) is supported.

 |